Skip to main content

 My field

 Theoretical Physics.
-I started research in the nuclear theory group at Stony Brook investigating matter under conditions thought to exist in the interiors of cold, dense stars called neutron stars.
-While I continue research in nuclear matter under extreme conditions, my current research is in the field of theoretical condensed matter physics.
-Theoretical condensed matter research involves the discovery of new concepts related to the collective behavior of enormous numbers of atomic constituents, combined with the application of statistical mechanics and quantum theory to describe the behavior of macroscopic matter [`More is Different' with Condensed Matter Physics].
-Quantum physics of macroscopic matter is clearly revealed at low temperatures, and in the presence of strong electromagnetic or acoustic radiation fields.
+I started research in the nuclear theory group at Stony Brook investigating matter under extreme conditions thought to exist in the interiors of cold, dense stars called neutron stars.
+My current research spans the fields of condensed matter physics, quantum field theory and quantum information science and technology.
+Theoretical condensed matter research involves the discovery of new concepts related to the collective behavior of enormous numbers of atomic constituents, combined with the application of statistical mechanics and quantum theory to describe the behavior of macroscopic matter.
+[More on Condensed Matter Physics] This behavior is clearly revealed at low temperatures, and in the presence of strong electromagnetic or acoustic radiation fields where quantum effects are important.
 Matter under such conditions is described by quantum field theory.
-I conduct theoretical studies of matter in which quantum effects are manifest in the observable properties of matter [Research Highlights].
+My current research focusses on materials and systems in which quantum effects govern the macroscopic behavior of these systems, including superconducting circuits and microwave resonators which are the backbone of a leading technology platform for quantum computing and supported by the National Quantum Initiative.

 Awards and Honors